forkmeharderdaddy/grokdaddy/README.md

 3. Type "Ask Grok" and select the command
 4. Enter your xAI API key and question when prompted

+### Models

+The default model is `grok-2`, but you can easily switch to another model through the **Settings** menu.
+Navigate to **Settings**, search for **Grok**, and update the **Model** field to your preferred option.

+#### Supported Grok Models
+The following models are currently available:
+- `grok-3-fast`: Optimized for speed with high performance.
+- `grok-3-mini-fast`: A compact, high-speed model for lightweight tasks.
+- `grok-3-mini`: A smaller model for efficient processing.
+- `grok-3`: A powerful model for complex tasks.
+- `grok-2-vision`: Supports vision-based inputs alongside text.
+- `grok-2` (default): A versatile, general-purpose model.
+- `grok-vision-beta`: An experimental model for vision and text processing.
+- `grok-beta`: An early-access model for testing new features.

+For more details on each model, refer to the [Grok Models Documentation](https://docs.x.ai/docs/models).

 ### Commands

 The following commands bring Grok right into your coding world, letting you zoom out to the whole project, zoom in on a file, or pinpoint a function—all without breaking your flow in VS Code!